Guimitas/AI-Driven-Hybrid-Hierarchical-Engine-Classifier/README.md

 **Why this project exists:** I'm a mechanical engineering student with no formal AI education — my background came from online courses (IBM's "Python for Data Science, AI & Development" and DeepLearning.AI's "AI For Everyone").
 This was a self-directed learning project: build a complete engine-state classification system from scratch — defining the states, generating and processing the data, designing the architecture, training the models, and testing the result — to find out first-hand what standard ML models can and can't do.
 Over two months of building, breaking, and rebuilding, the biggest lesson was how limited these models are without guidance — patterns I could spot by eye were invisible to a single generic model.
 Reaching ~99% precision required restructuring the whole system around the physics of the problem.

+## 🎬 Quick Overview

 *Short on time?
-This video explains, in simple terms, how the final system works and how it reached 99% precision:*
+This short video explains, in simple terms, how the final system works and how it reached 99% precision:*

 [▶ **Watch the overview video**](VIDEO_LINK_HERE)

 🔴 Demo 1 — LIVE Mode (Real-Time Classification)